brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

 * CI would check to make sure you'd regenerated OpenAPI for API changes you'd made.
 CI was brutally slow (see [the Path of Madness](/nanoglyphs/029-path-of-madness)), and it was roughly the worst feeling ever to get build results back ten minutes later, only to find you'd forgotten to run one command.

 * It was a huge API using slow technology stacks.
-Generating OpenAPI and derivatives took somewhere in the neighborhood of ~30 seconds to run -- brutally slow for a development loop.
+Generating OpenAPI and derivatives took somewhere in the neighborhood of ~30 seconds to run -- awfully slow for a development loop.

 * We never quite got producing good API resource examples right.
 There was a generator that could produce a sample object for a given API resource, but it was a shambling monstrosity of spaghetti code and produced very low quality results.
 We wanted to write something better, but it was a colossal job by the time we thought about it as there were 100s of complex resources to handle.